 Why is it important?

-Currently, $12 million is granted to law enforcement to improve safety on the roads.
+Previously, $12 million was granted to law enforcement to improve safety on the roads.
 Crash history is also a critical input for state and local safety engineering project planning and is an increasingly important requirement for MAP 21 performance measures.
 With more complete information about traffic crashes and a more complete crash database, unsafe roadways can be more easily and accurately identified, and the problems can be rectified with the ultimate goal of achieving zero deaths on Wisconsin roadways: Zero In Wisconsin.

-The addition of guardrails, and more intersection control choices (roundabouts, signals, stop signs) allows for safety analyses to be completed more easily, and ensures that all crashes, or crash types, at a particular location are accounted for.
+The addition of guardrails, and more intersection control choices (roundabouts, signals, stop signs) allow for safety analyses to be completed more easily, and ensures that all crashes, or crash types, at a particular location are accounted for.

 Additionally, several fields were slightly changed to add more information allowing for a more complete picture of what happened before the crash (such as where the driver was located on the roadway and whether they were distracted, intoxicated, etc.), during the crash (such as the manner of collision, and the belt usage or safety equipment used by the crash victim, if any) , and a more complete picture of what happened to the crash victim(s) after a crash occurred (such as their injury severity, the EMS run number, and health outcomes assessed by medical practitioners).